elixirschool/elixirschool/_posts/2019-03-18-phoenix-live-view.md

 Chris McCord said it best in his [announcement](https://dockyard.com/blog/2018/12/12/phoenix-liveview-interactive-real-time-apps-no-need-to-write-javascript) back in December:

 > Phoenix LiveView is an exciting new library which enables rich, real-time user experiences with server-rendered HTML.
-LiveView powered applications are stateful on the server with bidrectional communication via WebSockets, offering a vastly simplified programming model compared to JavaScript alternatives.
+LiveView powered applications are stateful on the server with bidirectional communication via WebSockets, offering a vastly simplified programming model compared to JavaScript alternatives.

 ## Kill Your JavaScript